Rod Taylor plays Grady, one of the old buddies that John Wayne calls upon

 is Your Life" devoted to Rod Taylor.
 Host Mike Willesee introduced

-family and old friends to pay tribute to Rod, including a taped message
+family and old friends who paid tribute to Rod, including a taped message

-from John Wayne.
-Duke gave a heartfelt message, praising Rod as a
+from John Wayne back in the U.S. Duke gave a heartfelt message, praising Rod as a

 good actor and a fine human being.
 But in closing, he called out,